kjappelbaum/structure_comp/docs/source/quickstart.rst

 QQ-plot
 *******

 Something really useful is to do a QQ-test.
-By default we will plot the result but also give you some metric like the deviation of the slope of Huber regression trough the qq-plot from the diagonal.
+By default, we will plot the result but also give you some metrics like the deviation of the slope of Huber regression trough the qq-plot from the diagonal.
 If the distributions are identical, you should see something like

 .. figure:: _static/qq_identical.png